 One limit to the substantial and material change element is that the change cannot be a change in circumstances that was contemplated in the prior order.

-For example, many courts have found that a child aging, alone, is not a substantial and material change.
-The parents obviously knew the child would continue to grow and age when they entered into the order, therefore, that fact was contemplated at the time of the original order.
-This does not mean it cannot be a factor in a modification, just that it cannot be the sole basis for the modification.
+For example, courts found that a child aging, alone, is not a substantial and material change.
+The parents obviously knew the child would continue to grow and age when they entered into the order, therefore, that the parents contemplated that fact at the time of the original order.
+This does not mean a child’s aging cannot be a factor in a modification, just that it cannot be the sole basis for the modification.

 Another example is that potential changes in employment or residency – when known or contemplated at the time of the prior order – cannot form the basis of a substantial and material change in circumstances.